 As the PFI stares at a ban, here is what you should know about the organisation

-New Delhi, Jan 02: Popular Front of India (PFI) is back in the spotlight after the Uttar Pradesh accused the Kerala-based radical group of instigating violence during the anti-the Citizenship (Amendment) Act (CAA) and the National Register of Citizens (NRC) protests.
+New Delhi, Jan 02: Popular Front of India (PFI) is back in the spotlight after the Uttar Pradesh accused the Kerala-based radical group of instigating violence during the anti-Citizenship (Amendment) Act (CAA) and the National Register of Citizens (NRC) protests.

 The PFI is likely to be labelled a proscribed organisation by the home ministry for not just allegedly instigating protesters in UP violence but its involvement in anti-India activities.